-Lawyers must provide documentation to NC IOLTA when opening (or closing) IOLTA accounts; however, lawyers do not need authorization from NC IOLTA to open an IOLTA account.
-Documentation can be provided by submitting the NC IOLTA Status Update Form.
-The NC IOLTA Status Update Form is available online or from the NC IOLTA office.
+Lawyers must notify NC IOLTA when opening (or closing) IOLTA accounts; however, lawyers do not need authorization from NC IOLTA prior to opening an IOLTA account.
+Notification can be made electronically through the North Carolina State Bar Member Portal or by submitting the NC IOLTA Information Update Form.
+Changes in employment or contact information should also be reported.

 The Bank Directive on NSF Trust Checks is required by the NC State Bar for ALL lawyer trust accounts.
 The NSF form can be found on the State Bar’s website.

 A copy of this form should be submitted to the bank and maintained by the law firm.

 The IOLTA account name should clearly identify the lawyer/law firm as the owner of the account.
 Lawyers can use identifying names on their accounts and checks.
 For example, an appropriate title for a general trust account might be "The Trust Account of John Smith, Attorney," "Smith, Jones & Williams Real Estate Trust Account” or "Smith, Jones & Williams IOLTA Account."

 NC IOLTA accounts should use NC IOLTA’s tax ID number.
 Please contact the NC IOLTA office for the tax ID number.

 Eligible Banks may elect to waive any or all service charges on IOLTA accounts.
 If a bank does not waive service charges on IOLTA accounts, allowable reasonable service charges may be assessed but only against interest earned on the IOLTA account.
 See NC IOLTA Rule .1316(e).